 The Guy's Grooming Guide for Your 30s

-Here’s the guys’ grooming guide for your 30s:
+Check out the tips in our guys’ grooming guide for your 30s:

 Whether it was an all-nighter at the office, or a bachelor party that never wound down, we’ve all had long nights and miserable mornings.
 Since your body mostly regenerates during sleep, it can mean you’re dealing with a not-so-hot situation in the AM.
 Lucky for you, there are some medicine cabinet miracles that wipe away last night’s sins before anyone can notice.

-Next, look for grooming products with caffeine as an ingredient.
-It’s great in your coffee, but it’s also been proven to improve circulation and act as an anti-inflammatory, which will have you looking better, faster.
+Also, look for grooming products with caffeine as an ingredient.
+It’s great in your coffee, sure, but it’s also been proven to improve circulation and act as an anti-inflammatory.
+Meaning?
+Those products will have you looking better, faster.

 If all else fails, there’s no shame in trying some tinted moisturizer to help you look alive.
-Men’s brands like Lab Series have great options — just make sure to use only a pea-sized amount, and really work it into your face so it doesn’t show.
+Men’s brands like Lab Series have great options — just make sure to use only a pea-sized amount, and really work it into your face so it blends into your skin.

 Start out with a weaker, over-the-counter variety, apply before bed, and remember your sunscreen the next day — dermatologists are wild about it, but it can make you sensitive to sun at first.